hanselch/server-installer/README.md

     - Expanding on servers, for your players to install the world
     - When downloading the world, it will immediately be set to the `saves` folder

 ## Installation

-You can install the main zip file on either the right side of this main page under the `v0.3-alpha` link or by clicking [here](https://github.com/hanselch/server-installer/releases)
+You can install the main zip file on either the right side of this main page under the `packages` link or by clicking [here](https://github.com/hanselch/server-installer/releases).

+Scroll down to find the `.zip` file, and click it to install.

+After installing the `.zip` file, **YOU MUST EXTRACT THE FOLDER THAT IS IN THE `.zip` FILE**.
+This will make local installation on packages less confusing for the program!

 ---